Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Introduction

-Closer to our method, SORB~\cite{eysenbach2019search} employs a planner at the higher level that uses a graph-based path-planning algorithm (Dijkstra's algorithm), where the whole continuous state is discretized to yield a massive graph.
+Closer to our method, SORB~\cite{eysenbach2019search} employs a graph-based path-planning (Dijkstra's algorithm) at the higher level and distributional RL at low level, where the continuous state is discretized to yield a massive graph.
 SORB achieves better success rate in complex maze environments compared to other HRL techniques but cannot enforce constraint and has high computational cost due to a large graph.
-We present a thorough comparison of our Constrained Informed RRT* to SORB's planner in Section~\ref{sec:highlevel}.
-Options or skills learning coupled with a higher level policy of choosing options is another approach~\cite{eysenbach2018diversity,kim2019variational} in HRL.
-CoP-RL can be viewed as learning primitive skills of reaching local goals, and the simplicity of this lower task as well as of the planner makes our approach scalable and flexible.
-Additional related work on constrained planning and model based RL are in the appendix.
+We present a thorough comparison of our ConstrainedRRT* to SORB's planner in Section~\ref{sec:highlevel}.
+PALMER~\cite{beker2022palmer} employs RRT* for the high level, but instead of distributional RL at the low-level it uses an offline RL like approach, requiring a large pre-collected dataset fully covering the environment; importantly, PALMER also cannot enforce constraints.

-\section{Problem Formulation}
+Logic based compositional RL~\cite{jothimurugan2021compositional,neary2022verifiable} shares similarities with our approach in terms of combining a high-level planner with a low-level RL agent.
+However, works in compositional RL have a binary logical specification of success, whereas we are in a quantitative setting of constrained MDP with rewards and cost constraints (and novel CVaR constraints).
+Also, our utilization of the RRT* planner is quite different from the reachability planner used in these works.

-In problems of interest, we have an agent that is interacting with an environment.
-The agent observes its current $s \in S$, where $S \subset \mathbb{R}^{n}$ is a continuous state space.
-The initial state $s_o$ for each episode is sampled according to a specified distribution and the agent seeks to reach goal state $s_G$.
-The agent's action $a \subset \mathbb{R}^{n}$ is continuous.
-The episode terminates as soon as the agent reaches the goal, or after T steps, whichever occurs first.
-The agent earns immediate rewards, $r^t(s^t,s_G,a^t)$ and separately also incurs immediate costs, $c^t(s^t,s_G,a^t)$ when acting in each time step $t$.
+\subsection{Problem Formulation}

-$V^\pi(s_o,s_G)$ and $V^\pi_c(s_o,s_G)$ refer to the cumulative undiscounted reward and cost respectively for reaching goal state, $s_G$ from origin state, $s_o$ following policy $\pi$.
+We have an agent interacting with an environment in a Markov Decision Process (MDP) setting.
+The agent observes its current state $s \in S$, where $S \subset \mathbb{R}^{d}$ is a continuous state space.
+The initial state $s_O$ for each episode is sampled according to a specified distribution and the agent seeks to reach goal state $s_G$.
+The agent's action space can be continuous ($a \subset \mathbb{R}^{n}$) or discrete.
+The episode terminates when the agent reaches the goal, or after $T$ steps, whichever occurs first.
+The agent earns immediate reward $r^t(s^t, a^t)$ and separately also incurs immediate cost $c^t(s^t, a^t)$ when acting in time step $t$. $V^\pi(s_O,s_G)$ and $V^\pi_c(s_O,s_G)$ are the cumulative undiscounted expected reward and cost respectively for reaching goal state $s_G$ from origin state $s_O$ following policy $\pi$.
 The typical optimization in constrained RL~\cite{achiam2017constrained} is: